RedTailBullet/test_rest_api/README.md

 ## About case running

-According to the design, each cases should run individually.
+According to the design, each case should run individually.

 Test cases within one suite will run one by one. but the test suites may run in parallel.

 The setups and cleanups for one case will run one by one too.

 Each test case will clean itself up after running.
-However, this might failed if the server doesn't return the correct id and version.
+However, cleanup might failed if the server doesn't return the correct id and version.

 The running order of a test case will be: setup's config -> setup itself -> testCase's config -> testCase itself -> compare results -> cleanup test case -> cleanup setups in contrary order.